Quick Answer

 - Bid = highest price a buyer will pay; ask (offer) = lowest price a seller will accept; the spread is the gap between them.

-- Narrow spread = high liquidity; wide spread = low liquidity.
-The spread is a real cost even though no one bills you for it.
+- Narrow spread generally = high liquidity; wide spread generally = low liquidity.
+The spread is a real potential cost even though no one bills you for it.

-- Market order: guarantees execution, not price.
+- Market order: greatest certainty of execution (not guaranteed), not price.
 Limit order: guarantees price (or better), not execution.

 - Stop order becomes a market order when triggered; stop-limit becomes a limit order when triggered.